andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

 The **BasePlainTextModel** is a base class for in-memory text models based on plain text.
 This class provides foundation for the **CodeTextModel**, which styles the text using a pluggable **SyntaxDecorator**.

 The abstract **StyledTextModelViewOnlyBase** is a base class for immutable models.
-This class is used by **SimpleViewOnlyStyledModel** which simplifies building of in-memory read-only styled documents.
+This class is used by **SimpleViewOnlyStyledModel** which simplifies building of in-memory view-only styled documents.

 Please refer to [Extensibility](#extensibility) section for more information.